Divorced and Destroyed: How the System Fails Women

 You're technically not even supposed to work in a lot of Latin countries to this day.

-You're supposed to just stay home with the kids cooking and cleaning and everything and the guy works.
+you're supposed to just stay home with the kids, cooking and cleaning, and everything, and the guy works.

-So in your case, you were actually lucky in the sense that you marry a guy that was supportive of you going to work.
+So, in your case, you were actually lucky in the sense that you marry a guy that was supportive of you going to work.
 Right.

 But I still had to do all the cooking, the cleaning, and making all the medical, dental appointments, taking them to their school programs, practices.

-You're super woman.
+You're a super woman.

 Three kids.

 Three kids.
-Like I said, I didn't have kids, but, and then I ended up interestingly, I ended up marrying a guy.
+Like I said, I didn't have kids.

+But, and then I ended up, interestingly, I ended up marrying a guy.
 My husband was American from Boston, Italian descent.

 And I, of course, I didn't know in the beginning, but he ended up being insanely controlling.
-He barely, he told me in the beginning that he, because when I met him, I worked.

-But obviously, as the years went by, he started cutting me off, cutting me off, cutting me off to the point that he didn't want me to work.
-He didn't want me to do anything.
+But obviously, as the years went by, he started cutting me off, cutting me off, cutting me off to the point that he didn't want me to work, he didn't want me to do anything.

 He barely wanted me to leave the house.
 He was insanely controlling.

-So for 15 years, in my case, I ended up being more and more and more financially dependent on him.
-He controlled my friendships.
+So, for 15 years, in my case, I ended up being more and more and more financially dependent on him.

-He controlled like every step I took.
 So, in my case, as much as I didn't have the kids, but I lost my freedom, which is very hard as well.

 And I'm sure you lost yourself.

 Oh, a million percent.
 And I think this is such an important conversation because I would say, I hope to God no woman out there takes as long as I did to leave because it took me 15 years.

-Oh, yeah.
+I understand.
 It took me three years to have the courage to file for child support.
-To have the courage.

 But I love him.
 He's going to change for me.